-Karma and Dharma are two esoteric terms which are integral to understanding the base spiritual laws which shape the human soul.
+Karma and Dharma are two esoteric terms that are integral to understanding the base spiritual laws which shape the human soul.

 According to Study.com: